bobdidley/CS453_Projects/Assignment2/README.md

   - The bottom fragment controls what is displayed in the top fragment.
 - We provide three capabilities:
   - Next and previous buttons to view images individually,
-  - Slide show to flip between all images in the album, and
+  - Slide show to automatically flip between all images in the album, and
   - Gallery view to display all images in a grid.
 - We chose to design with a Pixel XL screen to view images more clearly.